dashco-ord/dashcord-core/readme.md

 The in house student performance monitor made specificly with our college needs in mind

 ## ❔ What is this project about ?
-This is a student performance monitor for Teacher Incharge scheme at our college
+This is a student performance monitor for Teacher Guardian scheme at our college

 ## 🚀 Setting up
 1. clone the repo